muratcandan/cripto-currency/README.md

 # Kodluyoruz Final React Task - Cripto-currency App

-- This site is the graduation project of Kodluyoruz Frontend Bootcamp.
+- This website is the graduation project of Kodluyoruz Frontend Bootcamp.
-- The site was created using React and getting the information with the REST API.
+- The website was created using React and getting the information with the REST API.